webmappsrl/wm-osmfeatures/README.md

 To synchronize OSM features with your local database, you have two options:

 1. **Automatic Synchronization**: Use the provided Artisan command `wm-osmfeatures:sync` to automatically synchronize all initialized models.
 This command prepares the models and starts the sync process for each one, pushing sync jobs to the queue.

     ```
     php artisan wm-osmfeatures:sync
     ```

+    Alternatively you can provide a ```--model=``` option to perform the sync only for the specified model

+      ```
+    php artisan wm-osmfeatures:sync --model=Municipality
+    ```

-2. **Manual Import**: Alternatively, you can manually import records from OSM features to the local database using the `wm-osmfeatures:import-first` command.
+3. **Manual Import**: Alternatively, you can manually import records from OSM features to the local database using the `wm-osmfeatures:import-first` command.
 This command takes a model and a file path as arguments and dispatches sync jobs for the specified model based on the osmfeatures IDs provided in the file.

     ```
     php artisan wm-osmfeatures:import-first {model} {filepath}